apexfarm/ApexTestKit/README.md

 ### **3.1.0 Release Notes**

-3.1.0 has some breaking changes, it shouln't affect existing methods compilation, since the old APIs are still there.
+3.1.0 has some breaking changes, it shouldn't affect existing methods compilation, since the old APIs are still there.
 However some changes required to be made to prevent runtime errors.

 1. **Lookup Field Keywords** doesn't need to be chained after  `.field()`.
 2. **Entity Builder Factory**: ATK.FieldBuilder has been renamed to ATK.EntityBuilder, and has to be used with `.build(entityBuilder)`.
 ATK.FieldBuilder will be completely removed in the next version.